 There are two review cycles per year: January 15 for spring decisions, and July 15 for fall decisions.
 When filling out the Application Information Form, include contact information for both the fiscal sponsor and for the filmmaker.
 The budget questions on the application form relate to the fiscal sponsor.
 However, artists who keep annual financial records for their production company should also attach the most recent financial statement and current year budget (under the supporting material link).
 Filmmakers should answer only the other application questions that pertain to their project and can ignore questions not relevant (those directed to organizational applicants).
 They may also attach to the Grant Proposal Narrative a 1 or 2 page overview of the film.

 The online application process is detailed under the Small Arts Grants guidelines.
 Note that the organizational attachments are for the fiscal sponsor.
 In the case of films sponsored by the San Francisco Film Society, only a copy of their sponsorship letter is needed.
 Please note that all grant communication goes to the fiscal sponsor, and they are responsible for informing filmmakers of the status of their grant proposal, promptly forwarding any funds awarded, and insuring that final grant reports are filed within one year of the award date.
 The project budget should include the entire scope of the project, including post-production budget; budgets cannot include the purchase of major equipment items.

-The arts review committee will assess the project’s artistic clarity and craft from the rough cut work sample (of the film for which funding is sought) of which 7 copies should be mailed to the Foundation.
-Please send a return postage-paid mailer if the samples are to be returned (the Foundation keeps copies of funded films).
+The arts review committee will assess the project’s artistic clarity and craft from the rough cut work sample (of the film for which funding is sought).
 Applicants should also include a very brief narrative statement about the work sample and the status of its final edit.